horchi/linux-homectld/README.md

 4. The number right after `/spot/` is your unique Spot ID.
 In this example, the ID is **444217**.

 Copy this number and paste it into your configuration (Setup -> WEB Interface -> Windy App Spot ID).
+Every spot ID stored there is remembered and offered as suggestion of the input field with the spot's name (the setup page asks Windy for it), so a previously used spot can be picked by name; the trash button forgets the entered value.
+Windy offers no lookup of a spot by name, only the ID is accepted.

 # Additional hints for a 'Stand Alone Server'